noatsecure/tutorial-selinux/README.md

 At this point, we have a lot of allow statements in our *htop.te*, most of which are not needed.
 Tightening SELinux policy modules is part experience and part trial and error; taking htop for instance, ask yourself if htop really needs access to any systemd or NetworkManager related file or directory.
 When you want to test, simply comment out the lines using `#`, recompile the module, and try launching it again.
 If it launches and all features, at least the ones you use, are working, then those permissions are not necessary and should be removed.

 The *htop.te* file located in this repository has the minimal set of rules required to run htop if you want to check your *htop.te* against mine.
-Additionally, there is no harm in having multiple `require {}` sections or even having a long list of users, roles, classes, and types in a given `require {}` section, but to clean up the SELinux policy module I also provide a Python script, *generate_requires.py* that outputs a list of only the users, roles, classes, and types allowed in your policy.
+Additionally, there is no harm in having multiple `require {}` sections or even having a long list of users, roles, classes, and types in a given `require {}` section, but to clean up the SELinux policy module I also provide a Python script, *semodgenreq* that outputs a list of only the users, roles, classes, and types allowed in your policy.

 ## Summary
 To write a SELinux policy module for a given program, you must first define new types for both the process and executable binary of the program, and additionally, define a type_transition so that your user has permission to launch the program's executable binary.
 Up to this point, all of this was provided in the *template.te* file that you can use to generate more SELinux policy modules.